Fake projective planes

 \ni

 2mm

 The following table lists $(D_\ell, h_\ell, n_{\ell,3})$ for all complex quadratic extensions $\ell$ of $\bQ$ with $D_{\ell}\leqslant 79$.

 \bs \ni{\bf Acknowledgments.} We thank Shigeaki Tsuyumine for helpful correspondence on the values of $L$-functions.
 He computed for us the precise values of $L_{{\bQ(\sqrt{-a})}|\bQ}(-2)$ given in 3.5 and several more.
 We thank Pierre Deligne, Tim Dokchitser, Igor Dolgachev, J\"urgen Kl\"uners, J\'anos Koll\'ar, Ron Livn\'e, Gunter Malle, Andrew Odlyzko, Chris Peters, Andrei Rapinchuk, Peter Sarnak, Tim Steger and Domingo Toledo for their interest in this work and for many useful conversations, comments and correspondence.
-We thank Anoop Prasad for checking our computations.
+We thank Donald Cartwright for pointing out the omission of three pairs $\cC_{20}$, $\cC_{26}$, and $\cC_{35}$ in the original version of Proposition 8.6, and thank Tim Steger for pointing out that our original assertion that $\cT =\cT_0$ is not correct for the pair $\cC_{18}$.
+We thank Anoop Prasad for checking our computations, and thank the referee whose comments have led to improvements in the exposition.

 The first-named author would like to acknowledge support from the Institute for Advanced Study and the National Science Foundation (grant DMS-0400640).
-The second-named author would also like to acknowledge partial support from the National Science Foundation (grant DMS-0104089).
-6mm \bs \centerline{\bf References} 4mm
+The second-named author would also like to acknowledge partial support from the National Science Foundation (grant DMS-0104089), and the hospitality of the Institute of Mathematical Research of the University of Hong Kong.